gagepate400-arch/Singularity-Engine-Data/README.md

-# Singularity-Engine-Data
+# ProGen-Visual-Coding
-# 🌌 Singularity Engine | Cloud Backend
+# 🧬 ProGen Visual Coding | Cloud Backend 🧬

-This repository serves as the **Content Delivery Network (CDN)** and **Version Control** for the Singularity Visual Scripting Plugin.
-By hosting the block library and core logic here, the engine stays updated in real-time without requiring manual marketplace updates.
+This repository serves as the **Content Delivery Network (CDN)** and **Version Control** for the ProGen Visual Coding Plugin.
+By hosting the block library here, the engine stays updated in real-time without requiring manual marketplace updates.

 ## 🛠 Project Structure